castai/terraform-provider-castai/docs/resources/rebalancing_schedule.md

 - `aggressive_mode` (Boolean, Deprecated) Deprecated: Use aggressive_mode_config instead.
 When enabled, rebalancing considers all problematic pods (pods without controller, job pods, pods with removal-disabled annotation) as not-problematic.
 - `aggressive_mode_config` (Block List, Max: 1) Advanced configuration for the aggressive rebalancing mode.
 This is the recommended way to configure aggressive rebalancing.
 Please keep the `aggressive_mode` parameter unset or set it `aggressive_mode=false` before using this config option.
 When the legacy `aggressive_mode` is set to `true`, it takes precedence over this option. (see [below for nested schema](#nestedblock--launch_configuration--aggressive_mode_config))
 - `drain_failure_config` (Block List, Max: 1) Configures behavior when a node fails to drain during rebalancing.
 Relevant only when `evict_gracefully` is true. (see [below for nested schema](#nestedblock--launch_configuration--drain_failure_config))
 - `evict_gracefully` (Boolean) Defines whether the nodes that failed to get drained until a predefined timeout, will be kept with a rebalancing.cast.ai/status=drain-failed annotation instead of forcefully drained.
+Replaces the deprecated keep_drain_timeout_nodes.
 - `execution_conditions` (Block List, Max: 1) (see [below for nested schema](#nestedblock--launch_configuration--execution_conditions))
+- `keep_drain_timeout_nodes` (Boolean, Deprecated) Defines whether the nodes that failed to get drained until a predefined timeout, will be kept with a rebalancing.cast.ai/status=drain-failed annotation instead of forcefully drained.
 - `max_simultaneous_drains` (Number) Number of nodes to drain simultaneously.
 When unspecified, defaults to unlimited.
 - `node_ttl_seconds` (Number) Specifies amount of time since node creation before the node is allowed to be considered for automated rebalancing.
 - `num_targeted_nodes` (Number) Maximum number of nodes that will be selected for rebalancing.
 0 means all nodes in the cluster can be selected.